 Landowner Involvement

-Restoring habitat usually means cutting timber.
+Restoring habitat for grouse usually means timber harvesting.
 This has an indirect benefit of generating revenue for the landowner, but it also means working with a professional forester to have the "right" trees cut.
-All timber cuts are not created equal.
 Depending on what your objectives are, what trees are harvested, and how they are harvested may be very different.
-If you are interested in creating good habitat for grouse, woodcock, or other early successional wildlife species, it is important that you work with a professional forester.
+If you are interested in creating quality habitat for grouse, woodcock, or other early successional wildlife species, it is important that you work with a professional forester.
 You can also contact your regional DEC office to talk to a state forester.
-They will help you develop a management plan for your property that will include sustainable management of your forest stand that will follow strict "Best Management Practices" (BMPs).
+They will help you develop a management plan for your property that will include sustainable management of your forest stand that will follow "Best Management Practices" (BMPs).
 Sustainable forestry that follows BMPs is the best way to produce benefits for you and the wildlife on your land now and in the future.

 More information about managing your forest for wildlife can be found through Cornell University's Master Forest Owner/COVERTS Program.
 Since 1991, the MFO/COVERTS Program has made on-site visits to over 1,000 New York forest owners to furnish technical guidance and assist with management plans.
 This program provides the information and encouragement necessary to help you manage your forest holdings wisely.